-Beginning in fall 2014, all required Core Objectives will be taught and assessed by all faculty members in all courses in the approved Core Curriculum.
-Each division will gather data on core achievement and report it in the program reviews due at the end of each academic year.
-The Office of Research and Institutional Effectiveness will correlate the data for the college as a whole.
-Campus-wide and division level meetings will be held to discuss results and formulate strategies for areas that are deemed to be below par.
+Since fall 2014, all required Core Objectives have been taught and assessed by all faculty members in all courses in the approved Core Curriculum.
+Each division gathers data on core achievement and reports it in the program reviews due at the end of each academic year.
+The Office of Research and Institutional Effectiveness correlates the data for the college as a whole.
+Campus-wide and division level meetings are held to discuss results and formulate strategies for areas that are deemed to be below par.
+These new proposed additions to the core would follow the same pattern.